-The core of Zagreb consists of the Gornji grad (Upper Town) and Donji grad (Lower Town).
+The core of Zagreb consists of the Gornji Grad (Upper Town) and Donji Grad (Lower Town).
 The Upper Town is home to the well-preserved medieval city, known as Gradec and Kaptol, while the residential area covers the southern slopes of the Medvednica Mountains.
 Since the 1950s the city has grown appreciably to the south of the Sava River, and the main industrial area is in the southeast.

 Andautonia Archaeological Park

-Near the village of Scitarjevo, close to Zagreb, are the remains of the ancient Roman town of Andautonia, which have been excavated and provide a fascinating tourist attraction.
+Near the village of Scitarjevo, close to Zagreb, are the remains of the ancient Roman town of Andautonia, which have been excavated and provide a fascinating tourist excursion.
 Andautonia was a prominent administrative, economic, cultural and religious centre about 400 years ago.
-Archaeologists are still excavating the site, but at the Andautonia Archaeological Park visitors can view a 26,910 square foot (2,500 sq m) area of the Roman City including parts of the main street, city baths, colonnades and side streets.
+Archaeologists are still excavating the site, but at the Andautonia Archaeological Park visitors can view a 26,910-square-foot (2,500 sq m) area of the Roman City including parts of the main street, city baths, colonnades and side streets.
 There is a museum at the site which exhibits artefacts from the Greek and Roman history of the area.
 Tourists can also visit the present-day village of Scitarjevo, which offers examples of typical rural farms with their characteristic wooden houses.

 Address: Archaeological Museum: 19 Nikola Subic Zrinski Square

 The building that houses Croatia's history is itself a part of

 that history.
 Situated in the historical town centre, it is the